-During my latest trip to Pakistan in spring of this year, I traveled around the country and reported on different aspects of extremism in the country.
+During my latest trip to Pakistan in spring of this year, I traveled around the country and reported on different aspects of extremism.
 I recently wrote a long feature for the New Humanist (Summer 2016 issue) looking at the country’s notorious network of madrasas (religious seminaries), examining their relationship to terrorism and the reasons why successive attempts at reform have failed.

 Mohammed Ishfaq and Naeb Amir, two of the teachers, stepped outside to talk to me.
 “Things were good before this, but now there are problems teaching and praying here,” said Amir.
 “The number of students – even boys – has decreased.
 People are afraid to visit.
 Many don’t want to send their kids here.”